ivanoblomov/ivanoblomov/README.md

 # 👋 there, Rod here.

 - 🔭 I’m currently:
-    - updating some of my iOS apps
+    - working with WeHealth to help underserved communities [get access to Covid-19 vaccinations](https://wehealthsite.wordpress.com/2021/03/16/the-covid-vaccine-in-under-served-communities/).
-    - consulting part-time with a great socially-responsible startup, [Tribe](https://jointribe.us)
+    - working on new versions my iOS apps
 - 🌱 and learning:
     - the latest iOS 14 APIs.
 - 👯 Meanwhile, I'm also looking to help early-stage startups with their iOS or Rails needs.